 Know your options before selecting the perfect stair tread for your project.

-At Keuka Studios, we design our staircases to accommodate your preferred style stair treads.
+At Keuka Studios, we design our staircases to accommodate your preferred style of stair treads.

 Various Types of materials are available and include – Wood, Glass, Tile, Composite, Stone, and Steel.